kubedb/docs/docs/guides/postgres/concepts/postgres.md

 `spec.podTemplate.spec.env` is an optional field that specifies the environment variables to pass to the Postgres docker image.
 To know about supported environment variables, please visit [here](https://hub.docker.com/_/postgres/).

 Note that, the KubeDB operator does not allow `POSTGRES_USER` and `POSTGRES_PASSWORD` environment variable to set in `spec.podTemplate.spec.env`.
-If you want to set the superuser _username_ and _password_, please use `spec.databaseSecret` instead described earlier.
+If you want to set the superuser _username_ and _password_, please use `spec.authSecret` instead described earlier.

 If you try to set `POSTGRES_USER` or `POSTGRES_PASSWORD` environment variable in Postgres crd, KubeDB operator will reject the request with following error,